esdk/sparePartCatalogueApp/README.md

 ./initGradleProperties.sh
 ```

-Now, you need to load all the $HOMEDIR/java/lib dependencies into the Nexus Server.
-This is only necessary once as long as the essentials_nexus container is not reinitialized.
-Run the following gradle command to upload the dependencies to the Nexus Server:
+Now, you need to load all the $HOMEDIR/java/lib dependencies into the local repository:
 ```shell
 ./gradlew publishHomeDirJars
 ```